vtalibov/SprintFTSA/README.md

 ![](/results_example/B2.png)

+### Results

+Curve parameters (infliction point `infl`, steepness coefficient `hill`, asymmetry parameter `assym`) and the quantified midpoint `Tm` are reported to a defined `.csv` file.
+Optionally (on by default), Tm values are reported as a rectangular grid in a separate file, representing microtiter plate layout.

 ### Isothermal analysis

 An optional feature, allows to roughly estimate unfolded fraction at specified temperature.
 Useful whenever FTSA has to be compared to quantitative CETSA or other thermal denaturation-based target engagement assays.